Admission to the Minor. See Application and Contact.

 Shared responsibility and the interlinkages between disciplines.

-Integrate approaches that address the SDGs in a multidisciplinary way;
+Integrate approaches that address sustainable development in a multidisciplinary way;

 Distinguish innovative business approaches to address ‘wicked’ challenges;